tmont5/WebProgramming-Startup/README.md

 Tanner(CSS and HTML ASSIGNMENT): After finising the HTML and CSS for our startup website, I appreciate more the idea of pair-programming.
 I also learned the importance of being deliberate, yet creative with CSS settings and HTML designs.

+Tanner(Simon JAVASCRIPT): I learned the true important of Javascript.
+The java made the website so much easier to navigate, and made the game ultimately work.